programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 #### What is a IIIF Manifest?

-An [International Image Interoperability Framework manifest](https://iiif.io/guides/using_iiif_resources/) is a file that contains all of the information about an image or group of images served using IIIF, including the [metadata](https://en.wikipedia.org/wiki/Metadata), order of presentation, size specifications, etc. Creating manifests for your images means that you can specify metadata about that image that will display when the manifest is viewed in a IIIF-compatible viewer.
+An [International Image Interoperability Framework manifest](https://iiif.io/guides/using_iiif_resources/) is a file that contains all of the information about an image or group of images served using IIIF, including the [metadata](https://en.wikipedia.org/wiki/Metadata), order of presentation, size specifications, etc. Creating manifests for your images means that you can specify metadata about that image that will display when the manifest is viewed in an IIIF-compatible viewer.
 There are also tools, digital exhibition platforms, and viewers that only accept manifests, not images, so knowing how to create compliant images *and* manifests is important for effectively leveraging IIIF.

 IIIF manifests rely on [Uniform Resource Identifiers (URIs)](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) to identify and access IIIF-compliant images on the web and display them using the IIIF Presentation API.
 There are two uniform identifiers that can be used to create manifests: the **info.json URI** and the **image URI**.